 But not all can be criticised.
 As a gothic romance, both the film and novel are very haunting, yet they each do this in very different ways.
 The novel is haunting in the sense that you are made to believe that Rebecca’s ghost could appear at any minute.
 Through Du Maurier’s words you can feel the strong presence that she still has over the household and with everybody that still resides there, whilst the film creates a fearful presence in its bleak imagery, with visuals of the forest around the estate and of Mrs. Danvers’ dead stare coming to life casting their own dark shadows.

 Another strong quality of the film is that the characters are all played extremely well, with each of the actors fitting their roles suitably.
 Fontaine provides her role the perfect amount of naivety, whilst Olivier does the same with Maxim’s subtle arrogance, although they are both characteristics that need to be read to fully understood.
-It is Anderson, however, that makes her mark in the film, almost turning her scenes into a piece from a horror film with her terrifying performance as the closest character the film has to an antagonist.
+It is Anderson, however, that makes her mark in the film, almost turning her scenes into a ones out of a horror film, with her terrifying performance as the closest character the film has to an antagonist.
 Again, it is only the emotions that these characters emit that let their parts down slightly.

-Set to be adapted again in the next couple of years, which was announced by DreamWorks in February, I hope the upcoming adaptation will give a better look at Cornwall, put more emphasis on the surroundings of the estate, especially the Happy Valley and the driveway leading up to the building, and, most importantly, put more focus on what Mrs de Winter is thinking, as it is rarely the same as what she is acting out.
-Nevertheless, it is film I am very much looking forward to, and the book is one I will read many more times in my lifetime.
+Both the film and the novels ares ones I will read and watch often for years to come, but if another adaptation were to be made I hope it would give a better look at Cornwall, put more emphasis on the surroundings of the estate, especially the Happy Valley and the driveway leading up to the building, and, most importantly, put more focus on what Mrs de Winter is thinking, as it is rarely the same as what she is acting out.